 Survey of government, politics, and civilizations of China, Japan, India, Pakistan, and Southeast Asia since 1895; international developments in Far East; Korean War.
-Prerequisite: Twelve hours of history, or equivalent.
-(Offered in 1965-66 and in alternate years thereafter.)
+Prerequisites: Twelve hours of history, or equivalent.
+(Offered in 1966-67 and in alternate years thereafter.)
 422. International Rivalry in the Gulf-Caribbean Area, 1840 to the Present.
 (3-0).
 Credit 3.
 I

-Background of Spanish colonial policies, with British, French, and Dutch intrusion; United States interest and policies; Pan-Americanism and Pan-Hispanism.
-(Offered in 1965-66 and in alternate years thereafter.)
+Background of Spanish colonial policy, with British, French, and Dutch intrusion; United States interest and policies; Pan-Americanism and Pan-Hispanism.
+(Offered in 1967-68 and in alternate years thereafter.)